ExeHeart

 ABOUT THE PROJECT

-The purpose of the study is to investigate whether 12-week high-intensity cardio training, in addition to current practice with relevant medication and lifestyle advice, provides better risk factor control than current standard practice for patients with inflammatory joint disease.
+The purpose of the study is to investigate whether 12-week high-intensity cardio training, in addition to current practice with relevant medication and lifestyle advice, provides better risk factor control than current practice for patients with inflammatory joint disease.

 WHO CAN JOIN?

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?